88fingerslukee/fog-docker/FOG-IMPROVEMENTS.md

 }
 ```

-#### **Needed Changes:**
+**Needed Changes:**

 - Services need explicit role configuration instead of IP auto-detection
-- Or IP matching logic needs to be container-aware
+- *Or* IP matching logic needs to be container-aware
-- Or services need to be able to identify their role without IP matching
+- *Or* services need to be able to identify their role without IP matching

 ### 2. **Inability to Make it Stateless**

-#### **Current Problem:**
+**Current Problem:**

 FOG's install script generates configuration files at installation time with hardcoded values.
 There's no support for environment variables in the core configuration system, and database settings must be updated at runtime.
+This means that almost any time we make a change, we need to rebuild the container.
+This increases build time, restart time etc.

-#### **Current Implementation:**
+**Current Implementation:**

 ```php
 // Static defines generated at install time (CANNOT be changed at runtime)
 // Generated in /opt/fog/lib/common/functions.sh line 2273-2388